xxfoundation/elixxir-client/README.md

 Clients need to perform the same actions *in the same order* as shown in `cmd/root.go`.
 Specifically, certain handlers need to be registered and set up before starting network threads.
-Additionally, you cannot perform certain actions until the network connection reaches the "healthy" state.
+Additionally, you cannot perform certain actions until the network connection reaches a "healthy" state.

 See [main.go](https://git.xx.network/elixxir/xxdk-examples/-/blob/sample-messaging-app/sample-messaging-app/main.go) for relevant code listings on when and how to perform these actions.
 The [Getting Started](https://xxdk-dev.xx.network/getting-started) guide provides further detail.